mferrera/pyrmute/README.md

     catching errors before they reach production.
 - **Migration hooks** - Observe migrations with built-in metrics tracking or custom hooks for logging, monitoring, and validation.
-- **Flexible schema export** - Generate JSON Schema, Apache Avro, or Protocol Buffer schemas for all versions with support for `$ref`, custom generators, and nested models.
+- **Flexible schema export** - Generates, with support for nested models:
+    - JSON Schema with support for `$ref`, custom generators, and schema transformers
+    - Apache Avro schemas
+    - Protocol Buffer schemas
+    - TypeScript interfaces, types, and Zod schemas
 - **Production-ready** - Batch processing, parallel execution, and streaming support for large datasets.
 - **Only one dependency** - Pydantic.

-## When to Use pyrmute
+## When to Use Pyrmute

-pyrmute is useful for handling schema evolution in production systems:
+Pyrmute is useful for handling schema evolution in production systems:

 - **Configuration files** - Upgrade user config files as your CLI/desktop app evolves (`.apprc`, `config.json`, `settings.yaml`).